aplentl/hello-world/README.md

 # hello-world
 The beginnnig
-I just began my journey on the path to becoming a programmer.
+<br />I just began my journey on the path to becoming a programmer.
 I am excited for the projects and insights to come!